When Life Doesn't Give Advance Notice

 Our Unfinished Story is written while navigating reality, not escaping it.

-Support helps ensure that unexpected expenses don't force every decision into survival mode—where reflection, patience, and presence are the first things sacrificed.
+Support helps ensure that unexpected expenses do not force every decision into survival mode.

 Preparedness Is a Form of Care

-Support contributes to resilience—the ability to handle what comes without collapsing everything else in the process.
+It helps create the ability to handle what comes without unraveling everything else in the process.

 That kind of readiness protects more than finances.